1102131860/ECE6100/README.md

-# ECE6100 Advanced Computer Archiecture
+# ECE6100 Advanced Computer Architecture

 This course covers serveral topics in the book `Computer Architecture: A Quantative Approach`: